- July 2, 2018

-The Wolper Law Firm is currently investigating claims against Stephen Williams, a Financial Advisor at NEXT Financial Group, Inc. in Madison, Alabama.
+The Wolper Law Firm, P.A. is currently investigating claims against Stephen Williams, a Financial Advisor at NEXT Financial Group, Inc. in Madison, Alabama.
 Stephen Williams entered the securities industry in 2002 and previously worked for Raymond James.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), Stephen Williams has eight (8) disclosures on his BrokerCheck, including seven (7) customer complaints and one regulatory event.

 In February 2018, a customer filed a complaint against Stephen Williams, alleging damages of $350,000.
 It was alleged that the “registered representative recommended various non-traded REIT’s, misrepresented the products and failed to disclose properly the serious risks associated with private products…” This complaint remains pending.

 Non-traded REITs do not trade a public securities exchange.
 For this reason, non-traded REITs can be illiquid, meaning investors may be unable to sell their investments on demand.
 Typically, the commissions generated on non-traded REITs are higher than industry norm and may be subject to extreme volatility due to associated risk factors.
 Non-traded REITs are only suitable for investors with a long term investment horizon who are willing to accept higher levels of risk in their investments.

 In addition, Stephen Williams has prior customer complaints, alleging sales practice misconduct:

 - February 2018—“Customer’s attorney alleges in 2018 registered representative solicited customer invest $50,000 in UDF III,” non-traded REITs.

 - July 2017—“Allegations of unsuitable sales of five non-traded REITs…” The matter was settled for $37,500.

 - January 2011—“Claimant alleges representative misrepresented an unsuitable product…” The matter was settled for $50,000.